ympek/floodsar/README.md

 In fact the program will look for the specified above keywords by splitting the file name at the places of the underscore character (`_`), therefore if your files do not come form the ASF RTC on demand processing just rename them to match the pattern above while keeping the appropriate  date, polarization and extension.

-Alternatively,one can use a standard parser, i.e. the `-t` option, which expects `YYYYMMDD_pol.extension` pattern with:
+Alternatively, one can use a standard parser, i.e. the `-t` option, which expects `YYYYMMDD_pol.extension` pattern with:
 * `YYYYMMDD` is a date of the image, eg. 20150121 for the 21st of January 2015.
 * `pol`, which is a polarization of the image; either `VV` or `VH`.
 * `extension`, which is the image file extension, e.g, `.tif`, specified using the `-e` parameter (default is `.tif`).